 It’s not very uncommon to see the Valley of Fire Desert Bighorn Sheep, but still you need a little luck – and we had it.
 Yay!!! :) I’ve seen and photographed them in a so to say – spring expedition into the wilderness around Las Vegas.
 This stunning Nevada State Park is one of the marvels of the of the “Sin City” outdoors, part of the near Las Vegas attractions. * Many of the images in this page are part of my Valley Of Fire gallery at Fine Art America, and available for art prints.
 Just click on them for options:

-Valley of Fire Desert Bighorn Sheep – Las Vegas Tourist Attraction
+Valley of Fire Desert Bighorn Sheep

-Valley of Fire Desert Bighorn SheepWhile driving through the valley we suddenly noticed a traffic jam.
-From previous experiences visiting national parks we assumed that there must have been some wildlife ahead… Indeed, a hoard of sheep were crossing the main road.
-There was a big line of cars that were stopped and all the tourists were out trying to photograph the animals.
+While driving through the valley we suddenly noticed a traffic jam.
+From previous experiences visiting national parks we assumed that there must have been some wildlife ahead… Indeed, a hoard of sheep was crossing the main road in a bounding movement. * Judging from the size, I believe that these were females.
+There was a big line of cars on the road, and all the tourists were out trying to photograph the animals.
 We did the same :)

 I thought they were already accustomed to people, since there are thousand of tourists visiting this place every day of the year – but the sheep definitely looked scared.